tsandeepa/tsandeepa/README.md

-# Hi there, Tharindu - 👋
+# Hi there,im Tharindu - 👋

 ## I'm an UI/UX Engineer